 And there you have it, the security blanket that officers of the law can ultimately hide behind.
-The upheld belief that the men and women who ‘protect and serve’ are infallible from having bias, intent to harm, or flat out sinister like plots to due underhanded practices while out on patrol.
-Of course there are some who might argue that the victims in many of these cases are not the most upstanding citizens to begin with, and you may be right.
+The upheld belief that the men and women who ‘protect and serve’ are infallible from having bias, intent to harm, or flat-out sinister plots to due underhanded practices while out on patrol.
+Of course, there are some who might argue that the victims in many of these cases are not the most upstanding citizens, to begin with, and you may be right.
 But then how do you explain stories such as the one about a Milwaukee woman who called the police, and ended up being raped by one of the officers?
 This is not to say that all officers of the law are corrupt or bad, but raping someone who just called 911?
-At the end of the day you’re dealing with human beings, and for all the talk about how children are becoming desensitized to violence, maybe officers are becoming desensitized to human empathy?
-Whatever training they are currently receiving may be out-dated and frankly, due for abolishment.
+At the end of the day, you’re dealing with human beings, and for all the talk about how children are becoming desensitized to violence, maybe officers are becoming desensitized to human empathy?
+Whatever training they are currently receiving may be outdated and frankly, due for abolishment.